buildkite-plugins/buildkite-plugin-linter/README.md

 ## Usage

-Usually this tool is used via the [Linter Plugin](https://github.com/buildkite-plugins/plugin-linter-buildkite-plugin), but if need be can be run locally on the command line:
+Usually this tool is used via the [Linter Plugin](https://github.com/buildkite-plugins/plugin-linter-buildkite-plugin), but can also be run locally on the command line:

 ```bash
 docker run \